arcus/education_modules/git_setup_windows/git_setup_windows.md

 author:   Elizabeth Drellich
 email:    drelliche@chop.edu
-version:  0.0.1
+version:  1.0.0
 module_template_version: 2.0.0
 language: en
 narrator: UK English Female
 title: Setting Up Git on Windows

-comment: This module provides recommendations and examples to help new users configure git on their Windows computer for the first time.
+comment: This module provides recommendations and examples to help new users configure Git on their Windows computer for the first time.

 long_description: If you're ready to start using the Git version control system, this lesson will walk you through how to get set up.
 This lesson should be a good fit for people who already have an idea of what version control is but may not have any experience using it yet.
 No previous experience with Git is expected.
-This lesson is specific to Windows machines, If you are using Mac or Linux, please follow along with the [set-up guide for those computers]( ).
+This lesson is specific to Windows machines, If you are using Mac or Linux, please follow along with the [set-up guide for those computers](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/setting_up_git_mac_and_linux/setting_up_git_mac_and_linux.md).

 estimated_time: 25 min